 Uranus’ atmosphere is similar to Jupiter’s and Saturn’s in its composition because it contains hydrogen and helium, but it has more ices like water, ammonia, and methane.
 It is a very cold planet, partly due to its distance from the Sun.
-The Sun looks like a bright spot in a landscape, just like this picture shows.
+The Sun looks like a bright spot in a landscape.

 Neptune (4.5 billion kilometers from Sun)